 - Either use the results of that assessment to target your “best fit” jobs on your own.

-- Or make time to connect via Skype or phone (or in-person if you live local) to discuss the results and together we will devise a strategy for securing a job utilizing hidden job market strategies.
+- Or make time to connect via Skype or phone (or in person if you live locally) to discuss the results and together we will devise a strategy for securing a job utilizing hidden job market strategies.